 Engaging proactively with retailers and suppliers is essential.
 Take the time to think about who is buying the stock your clients are buying?
 How is it being bought?
 How can your team put themselves in the best possible position to keep up with changing patterns of demand – without negative impacts on cashflow / service levels?

 This type of active management requires your team to be released from data mining and manipulating spreadsheets.
 They need the tools to extract data for them so they can then apply their fundamentally human qualities – experience, knowledge and innovation.

 There’s a saying: “Don’t waste a good crisis”.
 Times like these create new opportunities to adapt, evolve and grow.
-The winners will be those who have been able to harness their data, transform it into actionable information, identify the opportunities and take action to seize them.
+The winners will be those who have been able to harness their data, transform it into actionable information, identify the opportunities through efficient inventory forecasting and take action to seize them.